 What is 4 7 8 breathing?

-The 4-7-8 breathing technique was conceived by Dr. Andrew Weil, a Harvard trained doctor with a focus on holistic health.
-Deep, relaxing breathing has been used to sooth the mind for thousands of years, and is a key element of yoga.
-The actual process of Dr Weil’s 4-7-8 method is very simple, making it a good one for the end of a busy day.
+The 4-7-8 breathing (or 478 breathing) technique was conceived by Dr. Andrew Weil, a Harvard trained doctor with a focus on holistic health.
+Deep, relaxing breathing has been used to soothe the mind for thousands of years, and is a key element of yoga.
+The actual process of the Dr Weil 4-7-8 breathing technique is very simple, making it a good one for the end of a busy day.

 How does 4 7 8 breathing work?

 4-7-8 breathing works in three ways.
 It focuses and calms the mind, by helping to quieten other thoughts, similar to meditation.
 People also benefit from the sense of control they get from the breathing technique.
-Feeling in control of their breathing and their body helps to sooth anxiety and improve mindset.
+Feeling in control of their breathing and their body helps to soothe anxiety and improve mindset.
 It also has a physiological affect on the body because the deep breathing and increased oxygen makes the body think you are relaxed and encourages a resting heart rate.
 It is basically a command to your body to slow down all its functions.
 Dr Weil refers to it as a ‘natural tranquilizer for the nervous system’.
 It is a handy sleep tool but it can also be used to ease anxiety, stress and even pain during the day.